-A listener is registered on a Microsoft Azure Service Bus solution endpoint and begins actively listening for the Microsoft Dynamics CRM remote execution context on the service bus.
+A listener application is registered on a Microsoft Azure Service Bus solution endpoint and begins actively listening for the Microsoft Dynamics 365 remote execution context on the service bus.

-A user performs some operation in Microsoft Dynamics CRM that triggers execution of the registered OOB plug-in or a custom Azure-aware plug-in.
-The plug-in initiates a post, through an asynchronous service system job, of the current request context to the service bus.
+A user performs some operation in Microsoft Dynamics 365 that triggers execution of the registered OOB plug-in or a custom Azure-aware plug-in.
+The plug-in initiates a post, through an asynchronous service system job, of the current request data context to the service bus.

-ACS authenticates the claims posted by Microsoft Dynamics CRM.
+The claims posted by Microsoft Dynamics 365 are authenticated.
 The service bus then relays the remote execution context to the listener.
 The listener processes the context information and performs some business-related task with that information.
 The service bus notifies the asynchronous service of a successful post and sets the related system job to a completed status.

 For each solution endpoint, you configure a contract that defines the handling of these remote execution context “messages” on the service bus and the security that should be used on that endpoint.
 Service bus messages are received at an endpoint using one of the supported contracts listed here.

-- A one-way contract requires an active listener.
-If there is no active listener on an endpoint, the Microsoft Dynamics CRM post to the service bus fails.
-Microsoft Dynamics CRM will retry the post in exponentially larger and larger time spans until the asynchronous system job that is posting the request is eventually aborted and its status is set to “Failed.”
+A one-way contract requires an active listener.
+If there is no active listener on an endpoint, the post to the service bus fails.
+Microsoft Dynamics 365 will retry the post in exponentially larger and larger time spans until the asynchronous system job that is posting the request is eventually aborted and its status is set to “Failed.”

-- A two-way contract is similar to a one-way contract except that a string value can be returned from the listener to the plug-in or custom workflow activity that initiated the post.
+A two-way contract is similar to a one-way contract except that a string value can be returned from the listener to the plug-in or custom workflow activity that initiated the post.

 Identifying the kind of security a contract uses is part of the contract’s configuration.
 A contract can use Transport security, which uses Transport Layer Security (TLS) or Secure Sockets Layer (SSL) (https).

 Claims authentication is used for secure access to the service bus.
-The claim used to authenticate to the service bus is generated in Microsoft Dynamics CRM and signed by the AppFabricIssuer certificate specified in the Microsoft Dynamics CRM configuration database.
+The claim used to authenticate to the service bus is generated in Microsoft Dynamics 365 and signed by the AppFabricIssuer certificate specified in the Microsoft Dynamics 365 configuration database.